lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script deletes all files in current directory
+this script create directories welcome welcome to welcome to school